 where $p_1$ represents the probability that the last resetting point before absorption is the closer one.
 By identification,

 If there is only one resetting point ($m=0$), we recover the trivial result $p_1 = 1$.
 In the opposite limit, $\lim_{m\to\infty}p_{1}=0$, as the particle can only reach the target from $z_2$.

 For several fixed values of $m$, Fig. \ref{fig:prob_vs_xr_Tvsr}b shows the last resetting point probability at optimality, i.e., $p_{1}(r^{\ast}(z_2,m),z_2,m)$, as a function of $z_2$.
 Clearly, this quantity increases monotonically with $z_2$.
-Fixing $m>1$, for $z_2 \sim 1$ one observes that $p_1<1/2$ hence the successful diffusive bouts are more likely to emanate from the most probable site $z_2$.
-But as $z_2$ increases, the most effective bouts increasingly come out from the closer site $z_1 = 1$ and $\lim_{z_2\to \infty}p_1(z_2)=1$.
+Fixing $m>1$, for $z_2 \sim 1$ one observes that $p_1<1/2$ meaning that the successful diffusive paths are more likely to emanate from the most probable site $z_2$.
+But as $z_2$ increases, the most effective paths increasingly come out from the closer site $z_1 = 1$ and $\lim_{z_2\to \infty}p_1(z_2)=1$.
 The blue curves ($m<m_c$) show a gradual cross-over between these two regimes, whereas in the yellow curves ($m>m_c$) the transition is abrupt and occurs at $z_2=z_t(m)$.
 When $m$ is very large, $p_1$ jumps from a small value $\sim 1/(1+m)$ to a value very close to unity.
 This case illustrates once again how different can be the two equally optimal strategies at $z_2=z_t(m)$.